Money Owed and Owned

 Slides 22 through 34 of this slide presentation as well as our book The Two Faces of Money describes fractional reserve deposit expansion which is part of our current "credit-as-money" system.
 Relatively recent changes in banking practices requires a bit of additional discussion concerning "fractional reserve deposit expansion" which was laid out decades ago in Modern Money Mechanics, an informational workbook put out by the Federal Reserve Bank of Chicago.
 The opening paragraph is key to understanding the "deposit expansion" concept within a more "modern" adaptation of fractional reserve banking:

-Under the sub-heading titled What Determines the Money Supply well known economist Anna J. Schwartz offers this explanation:
+In an online article about the money supply, under the sub-heading titled What Determines the Money Supply well known economist Anna J. Schwartz offers this explanation:

 Today, the Federal Reserve has no reserve requirements for banks with assets of less than $15.5 million, but irrespective of whether banks are constrained by central bank reserves requirements, they still must pay attention to reserves needed to maintain their own profitability and solvency.
-According to former IMF economist Michael Kumhof the deposit expansion (or money multiplier) model provided by Modern Money Mechanics and other sources applies less to today's modern central banks due to the fact that todays' economic environment requires central banks to be committed to supply as many reserves (and cash) as banks demand, and are relying on low interest rates to do so.
+According to former IMF economist Michael Kumhof the deposit expansion (or money multiplier) model provided by Modern Money Mechanics and other sources applies less to today's modern central banks due to the fact that todays' economic environment requires central banks to be committed to supply as many reserves (and cash) as banks demand, and are relying on minimizing reserve requirements and maintaining low interest rates to do so.